If you live your life by perfectionism, you probably have an overwhelming fear of making a mistake. And if you do make a mistake, maybe you:

 The only way you’re ever going to get to where you want to be is if you keep going.
 Remember this too: it doesn’t matter how slowly you go as long as you don’t stop.

-My weight-loss journey & how it can help you overcome perfectionism
+My weight-loss journey & how it can help you succeed at yours

 I got free.
 Your life can be that way too.